w601sxs/mcp/src/aws-api-mcp-server/awslabs/aws_api_mcp_server/core/agent_scripts/registry/scripts_format.md

 **Constraints:**
 - You MUST ask one question at a time
-- You MUST append each question and answer to "idea-honing.md"
 - You SHOULD adapt follow-up questions based on previous answers
 - You MUST continue asking questions until sufficient detail is gathered
 ```